propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.31 - 2022-02-28 =
+* Added new [similar_properties] attribute 'matching_address_field' to specify only properties in same location are returned.
+Possible values include: address_two, address_three, address_four and location
+* Added new filter 'propertyhive_auto_email_match_cron_recurrence' to change auto match recurrence.
+Possible options are hourly, twicedaily or daily
+* Added new filter 'propertyhive_auto_match_maximum_results' to allow limiting number of auto-match results
+* Added new filter 'propertyhive_auto_match_from_email_address' to change auto match from email address.
+By default it will use the email address of the office that has the most properties contained within the mailout
+* Changed appraisal confirmation emails to use 'From' address specified in email settings area, instead of admin email address
+* Corrected 'columns' attribute not impacting template CSS classes in [properties] shortcode
+* Corrected auto-match tooltip so it doesn't sound like they're sent instantly
+* Corrected office name not showing in main enquiries list
+* Corrected recent 'Yesterday' date filter addition
+* Corrected viewing confirmation emails breaking when owner or applicant has a comma-delimited email address entered
+* Declared compatibility for WordPress 5.9.1

 = 1.5.30 - 2022-01-23 =
 * Added owner confirmation emails to appraisals